 How is vaginal cancer diagnosed?

 Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and tissues in the body.

 Treatment for Vaginal Cancer